-In the section that discusses possible differential diagnosis for hereditary hearing loss and deafness, it states:

-In developed countries approximately 80% of prelingual hearing loss is due to genetic causes, with 70% of prelingual genetic hearing loss being nonsyndromic.
+In the section that discusses possible differential diagnosis for hereditary hearing loss and deafness, it is stated that, In developed countries approximately 65% of prelingual hearing loss is due to genetic causes.
 The remainder of cases are due to environmental (acquired) causes, which should be differentiated from genetic causes to inform the evaluation and required ancillary testing.
 Acquired hearing loss in children commonly results from prenatal infections from 'TORCH' organisms...or postnatal infections (such as CMV).
 Acquired hearing loss in adults is most often attributed to environmental factors.